department-of-veterans-affairs/vets-design-system-documentation/experimental-design-template.md

 ---
 layout: default
-sub_section: Pattern name
+sub_section: Experimental pattern name
-title: Pattern name
+title: Experimental pattern name
 draft: true
 ---
 Suggested by: your name

-# Pattern name
+# Experimental pattern name

-Briefly describe your proposed Experimental Design pattern.
+Briefly describe your proposed Experimental design pattern.

 ## Purpose

-Talk about the "why" of your pattern.
-What problem are you solving?
+Talk about the "why" of your Experimental pattern.
+What problem will you be solving?
 How will this pattern improve the experience of veterans using va.gov and/or be an affordance for designers and developers working on the site?

 ## Example